KKtheGhost/kivinsae_blog/source/_posts/2015-01-01-LeetCode_Contest_Record.md

 title: LeetCode Contest Records
 date: 2015-01-01 00:01:00
 categories:
-- LeetCode
+- leetcode
 tags:
-- ENG
+- lang_english
-- LeetCode
+- leetcode
 ---
 ### **Why the date of this post is 2015?**
 Because LeetCode was founded in the heart of Silicon Valley in 2015.